Head Praying: Fate Alignment Feeding Ori

 Why is a snapper used in this ceremony?

-Ifa signs that recommend making a head prayer with Snapper
+Ifa signs that recommend doing a prayer with Pargo

 This ceremony is also recommended in other signs such as: Odi bara, oturameji, Oshe Meyi, among others.